MohistMC/Banner/README.md

 Using
 ------
-- Please putting it in mods folder because it is WIP
+- Please putting it in mods folder
 - Remember that Banner is still in WIP,Do not use it in production environment

 Upstream Projects